tsx-cloud/moria-docker-arm/README.md

 There are a couple of things that can break this docker image, if you edit them in `MoriaServerConfig.ini` so please be aware:

 - `docker-compose.yaml` and the docker image health check, expect the server port to be `7777`.
-You can easily change the mapped port to any value you want in `docker-compose.yaml` (e.g. to change port to `8888` use `8888:7777/udp`) which will work, but if you change it in `MoriaServerConfig.ini` it will break both `docker-compose.yaml` and the health check.
+You can easily change the mapped port to any value you want in `docker-compose.yaml` (e.g. to change port to `12345` use `1234:7777/udp`) which will work, but if you change `ListenPort` in `MoriaServerConfig.ini` it will break both `docker-compose.yaml` and the health check.
 I cannot think of a case where the internal container port needs changing, since changing the external container port is so easy, but if you must, you will have to make the adjustments to both `docker-compose.yaml` and `Dockerfile` and rebuild the image.
 - If you change `[Console]` section from the default of `Enabled=true`, graceful termination and attaching to the console will stop working.
 The former because nothing can process `SIGINT` any more, and the latter because there is no console to attach to any longer.
 When graceful termination is not working, when you restart or down you container, the online session is not cleaned up which will prevent the server from starting until the session expires, which can take around 5 minutes

 ### Patcher